18F/identity-reporting-rails/CONTRIBUTING.md

 - If the pull request is in response to a Jira ticket, include the ticket ID in the commit title (e.g. "LG-1234 Add the stuff to the thing")

-- Include a changelog message which describes the changes in human-readable terms.
-Refer to the [_Changelog Messages_ section](#changelog-messages) below for specific changelog requirements.

 Example:

 ```